-- 8.640 As noted a healthcheck of Kegworth was not included in the 2012 study.
-It is the smallest of the centres and its role is of one that serves a more limited range of day-to-day needs.
-This local centre provides a limited mix of retail uses and only a small number of financial and professional services.
-Over half of the uses perform a non-retail function with strongest representation from residential properties, contributing to the low key retail character of the centre. - 8.651 This study was updated in 2014 in terms of assessing future retail requirements.
-The outcome of this is considered at paragraph 5.10 in respect of Policy S2 (Future housing and economic development needs) which identifies a need for an additional 7,300 sq metres of comparison retail floorspace. - 8.662 The 2016 assessment of retail operator demand identifies Coalville to be the main focus of interest from national and regional retail operators.
+8.60 As noted a healthcheck of Kegworth was not included in the 2012 study.
+It is the smallest of the centres and its role is of one that serves a more limited range of day-

+- 8.61 This study was updated in 2014 in terms of assessing future retail requirements.
+The outcome of this is considered at paragraph 5.11 in respect of Policy S1 (Future housing and economic development needs) which identifies a need for an additional 7,300 sq metres of comparison retail floorspace. - 8.62 The 2016 assessment of retail operator demand identifies Coalville to be the main focus of interest from national and regional retail operators.
 New development would assist in the centre's regeneration and help reduce 'leakage' of comparison retail expenditure.
 However intervention will be needed to improve operator demand and retail representation in the town centre.
-The Council has initiated the Coalville Project, as set out in paragraph 8.69 to address this need for intervention. - 8.673 The 2016 assessment also identifies that Ashby receives good levels of interest from local retail operators, as and when units become available.
+The Council has initiated the Coalville Project, as set out in paragraph 8.68 to address this need for intervention. - 8.63 The 2016 assessment also identifies that Ashby receives good levels of interest from local retail operators, as and when units become available.
 However opportunities for modern retail floorspace development will be limited in this centre.